King Louis XVIII of France in Exile

 Louis XVIII escaped from France in June 1791, at the same time that his older brother, Louis XVI and his family tried unsuccessfully to flee the country.
 In 1795, upon learning of the death in prison of his nephew, Louis-Charles (son of Louis XVI and Marie Antoinette, who were executed in 1793), Louis XVIII proclaimed himself the rightful King of France.

-On October 29, 1807, Louis XVIII, accompanied by his nephews the Duke d’ Angouleme and the Duke de Berry (sons of the Count of Artois, Louis’s brother), as well as members of the French nobility, arrived at Yarmouth.
+On October 29, 1807, Louis XVIII, accompanied by his nephews the Duke d’ Angouleme and the Duke de Berry (sons of the Count of Artois, Louis’s brother), as well as members of the French nobility, arrived at Great Yarmouth.
 King George III was considerably surprised by their arrival, as Louis had failed to give notice of his intention to visit the country.
 The British government was willing to give Louis XVIII asylum as a private individual and allowed him to disembark on the condition that he abstain from political activity and reside at least 50 miles outside London.
-Initially, Louis proceeded to Gosfield Hall in Essex, offered to him by the Marquis of Buckingham.
+Initially, Louis proceeded to Gosfield Hall in Essex, leased to him by the Marquis of Buckingham.

 King Louis XVIII moves to Hartwell House